Guy McDonough: Early years

-McDonough's parents were William Morris McDonough and Juneva McDonough.
+Guy McDonough's parents were William Morris (1929–1966) and June-Eva (née Sturzaker) McDonough (c.
+1931–2013).
 Together with his elder brother Bill McDonough, he grew up in Mount Eliza on Mornington Peninsula south east of central Melbourne.
 McDonough attended The Peninsula School and formed Spiff Rouch in 1976 with Bill McDonough (drums) and other locals James Reyne (vocals, guitars, keyboards), Brad Robinson (guitars, keyboards), Paul Williams (bass guitar), Robert Walker, Mark Hudson (guitars) and Simon Binks.

 By early 1978 Spiff Rouch had separated into two groups: The Flatheads and Clutch Cargo.
 The Flatheads had Guy and Bill McDonough, and Walker, who were joined by Sean Higgins (synthesisers) and Nigel Spencer (bass guitars, synthesisers).
 Clutch Cargo was renamed Australian Crawl and David Reyne (drums) soon left to be replaced by Bill McDonough.
 Guy McDonough had co-written "Downhearted", with Higgins and Bill McDonough, for the Crawl's third single from debut 1980 album The Boys Light Up.